 All work is finished with my own blend of natural oils with a little beeswax – there are no petrochemicals or solvents in them.

-I am aiming to earn a fair living wage as a skilled craftsman producing high quality work in the UK.
+My prices are based on the aspiration to earn a fair living wage as a skilled craftsman producing high quality work in the UK.